+VI.
 The Experiential Courses Requirement

-Each law student must successfully complete at least six credit hours of Experiential Courses with a grade of "C" or better or a grade of "S" in a pass/fail course to graduate.
-The faculty have designated the following courses as the only courses that can be taken to satisfy the Experiential graduation requirement.
+Each law student must successfully complete at least six (6) credit hours of Experiential Courses, with a grade of "C" or better or a grade of "S" in a pass/fail course, in order to graduate.
+The following courses have been designated by the faculty as the only courses that can be taken to satisfy the Experiential graduation requirement.